Convex-Dev/design/papers/convex-whitepaper.md

 Actor developers may include a capability to reclaim Memory allowances from an Actor (e.g. transferring it to a nominated User Account).
 This is optional, but without this there may be no way to ever utilise an allowance held within an Actor (either because a scheduled transaction obtained a Memory refund, or because an allowance transfer was made to the Actor).

-#### Pool trading
+#### Memory Exchange trading

-The Memory Pool employs a simple Automated Market Maker, allowing users to buy and sell memory allowances at any time.
-The price of memory in the Pool will adjust to find an equilibrium between supply and demand.
+The Memory Exchange is a simple Automated Market Maker, allowing users to buy and sell memory allowances at any time from a Memory Pool.
+The price of memory in the Pool will automatically adjust to find an equilibrium between supply and demand.

 #### New Memory Release